DimaKosy/MusicVisuals/README.md

 - To start the visual demonstration: press the spacebar (space key) once
 - To restart: press the spacebar again

-*The scenes automatically changes during playback*
+*The scenes automatically changes during playback (see 'How It Works')*

 # How It Works